 Click HERE for examples of restorations we have done.

 If you’re reading this, you’re likely as crazy about bikes as we are.
 We are absolutely convinced that (one day) good examples of nearly any bike will fetch astronomical prices from eager collectors.
-Unfortunately our opinion carries little weight when considered in the context of the current economic market.
+All you have to do is take a look at the Bring a Trailer website to see how bike prices are sky rocketing.

 Many of you would like to have your current bike or dream bike brought back to “perfect” condition.
-While we have no problem with this, you should be aware a full bore, money-no-object, 100% correct, museum quality restoration will easily top $10,000 plus whatever acquisition cost you had invested in the starting point.
-It’s very easy to get upside down on restoration projects in this kind of market.
+We are here to help.
+One thing you should be aware of is a full bore, money-no-object, 100% correct, museum quality restoration will easily push to $15,000.
+Plus whatever acquisition cost you had invested in the bike to purchase it.
+It’s very easy to get upside down on restoration projects.But that’s not why we do it right?

 Here’s a restoration strategy that we think makes some sense for most bikes and customers…

-A complete mechanical rejuvenation combined with a sensible (but not anal) cosmetic refresh which runs on average $3,000-$6,500 in our shop (this assumes you don’t need internal engine repairs).
+A complete mechanical rejuvenation combined with a sensible (but not anal) cosmetic refresh which runs on average $4,000-$7,500 in our shop (this assumes you don’t need internal engine repairs).
 The finished bike will perform and look fabulous.
-At this price point, most of your investment could be recovered if you decided to sell and you have the added benefit of owning a bike you can actually ride and enjoy.
+At this price point, most of your investment could be recovered if you decided to sell.
+And you have the added benefit of owning a bike you can actually ride and enjoy.

 Compare this level of investment with anything available new and you have a compelling case.